 Affiliated with the racecourse in Erie, BetAmerica has struggled with branding and brand recognition.
 The parent company of the racecourse and retail sportsbook is Churchill Downs, which means that horse racing is prominently featured.
-The online sportsbook is also integrated with their online casino.
+The online sports betting PA site is also integrated with their online casino.

 Retail Sportsbook Partner: Rivers Sportsbook Pittsburgh

 Kambi’s vast experience in running sportsbook technology is really evident here.
 The online and mobile apps are fast and smooth and perfect for in-play wagering.
 You also get a deposit match of up to $250 as a new customer.